RudjiGames/zidar/doc/zidar_doc_02_getting_started.md

 When zidar processes `projectAdd("my_calculator")`:

 1. Calls `projectDependencies_my_calculator()` → gets `{ "my_math_lib" }`
-2. Searches for `my_math_lib`'s directory (checks cache, then deep search up to 3 levels, then parent directories, then 3rd party registry)
+2. Searches for `my_math_lib`'s directory (checks cache, then walks up parent directories searching up to 3 subdirectory levels deep at each step, then 3rd party registry)
 3. Loads `my_math_lib.lua` if not already loaded
 4. Calls `projectDependencies_my_math_lib()` to get its dependencies (recursing further if needed)
 5. Flattens all transitive dependencies into a single deduplicated list